 Carbon footprint of offline shopping

 One of the things which cannot be ignored is the mode of transportation.
 Transportation is factored in when we weight the online and offline shopping green credentials.
 In store shopping carbon footprint depends on the distance from the home to the store, and the method of transportation.
 If a person uses a bicycle to reach the store, or public transport, then the emissions will be zero or much reduced.
-But if a car is used, then the carbon footprint of offline shopping increases.
+But if a car is used, then the carbon footprint of offline shopping increases—not to mention the increased risk that you’ll need to get on the phone with a car accident lawyer in Indianapolis if you’re struck by another driver.

 The number of items bought also matters, and whether you are going alone or with others.
 If you carpool with friends or family and make several purchases at one go, from one store, the eco footprint is less.
 Also, if you have to hop from store to store trying to find the right product/s, then your carbon footprint goes up.
 In offline shopping, you can sit in the comfort of your home, and browse through several sites till you find what you want, without using any vehicle at all, so your footprint due to transportation is almost nil.